mfatihercik/dsm/docs/specification/parsingElement/main.rst

                }
              }

-_`typeParams`
+_`dataTypeParams`
 ----------------

 --------------------------------

-typeParams is used for passing extra parameters to a type_ converter. typeParams field extended_ to params_ field.
+dataTypeParams is used for passing extra parameters to a dataType_ convert.  dataTypeParams field extended_ to params_ field.

 Check `example <typeParamsExample_>`_ here.